SoftInstigate/restheart-website/docs/roadmap.md

 `readConcern`, `writeConcern`, `readPreference` can be set globally with the mongo-uri.

-RESTHeart 5.2 will add query parameters to specify those options at request level.
+v5.3 will add query parameters to specify those options at request level.

 ### Simplified security